Stuart Hamblen

 Carl Stuart Hamblen (October 20, 1908 – March 8, 1989) was an American entertainer who in 1926 became one of radio's first singing cowboys, going on to become a singer, actor, radio show host and songwriter.
 He converted to Christianity under the ministry of Billy Graham, becoming a temperance movement supporter and running several times for political office.
-He is best known as the composer of the Southern gospel hymn "It Is No Secret (What God Can Do)" and the song "This Ole House" (1954); which was most notably recorded by Rosemary Clooney and Shakin' Stevens.
+He is best known as the composer of the Southern gospel hymn "It Is No Secret (What God Can Do)" (1951) and the song "This Ole House" (1954); which was most notably recorded by Rosemary Clooney and Shakin' Stevens.

+Hamblen ran for U.S. president in 1952 as the nominee of the Prohibition Party; having been nominated at the party's 1951 national convention.

 Early life

 Hamblen was born into the family of an itinerant Methodist preacher on October 20, 1908, in Kellyville, Texas.
 He married Suzy Daniels and they had two children.
 Hamblen's father was J. H. Hamblen, a minister in the Methodist Church in Texas, who in 1946 founded the Evangelical Methodist Church denomination in Abilene.